 RDATAC mode is cancelled by the Stop Read Data Continuous command.
 If the device is in RDATAC mode, a SDATAC command must be issued before any other commands can be sent to the device.
 There is no restriction on the SCLK rate for this command.
-However, subsequent data retrieval SCLKs or the SDATAC opcode command should wait at least 4 t{CLK} cycles.
-The timing for RDATAC is shown in Figure 43.
-As Figure 43 shows, there is a keep out zone of 4 t{CLK} cycles around the DRDY pulse where this command cannot be issued in.
+However, the following data retrieval SCLKs or the SDATAC opcode command should wait at least 4 t{CLK} cycles.
+The timing for RDATAC is shown in Figure 41.
+As Figure 41 shows, there is a keep out zone of 4 t{CLK} cycles around the DRDY pulse where this command cannot be issued in.
 If no data are retrieved from the device, DOUT and DRDY behave similarly in this mode.
 To retrieve data from the device after RDATAC command is issued, make sure either the START pin is high or the START command is issued.
-Figure 43 shows the recommended way to use the RDATAC command.
-RDATAC is ideally suited for applications such as data loggers or recorders where registers are set once and do not need to be reconfigured.
+Figure 41 shows the recommended way to use the RDATAC command.

-(1) $t{\text{LIPDATE}} = 4/f{\text{CLK}}$.
+(1) $t{UPDATE} = 4/f{CLK}$.
 Do not read data during this time.

-Figure 43.
+Figure 41.
 RDATAC Usage